ovation — enthusiastic and prolonged applause, especially as given to a performer or public speaker

 enthusiastic and prolonged applause, especially as given to a performer or public speaker

-The pianist receives a thunderous ovation from the standing audience
+The pianist received a thunderous ovation after her final note.

 Her creation unites every nation, earning a thunderous ovation!